-This is a time to recognize and celebrate the important role of families in the education and well-being of their children.
-It is an opportunity for families, schools and the community to reflect upon how to promote and strengthen family engagement.
+Family Engagement Month is an opportunity to highlight and celebrate the important role of families in the education and well-being of their children.
+When Families are engaged in their child’s education not only does student achievement improve but the morale and effectiveness of teachers and administrators also improve.
+This is a time for families, schools and communities to reflect upon how to promote and strengthen family engagement.
 In celebration of Family Engagement Month, ECAC along with a collaborative group of families, schools, community and state partners have planned a number of activities and initiatives to support family engagement.
-Take a look…

 Family Engagement Month Proclamation

 Family Engagement Month Calendars

 The Family Engagement Month calendars include activities that you can do with your child as well as resources to support your child’s learning.
 The activities are meant to be fun and to make the most of those teachable moments.
 You can modify many of the activities to meet the specific needs of your child.

 Early Childhood Family Engagement Month Calendars

 Middle/High School Family Engagement Month Calendars

 Families, YOU are invited to nominate your child’s school for the second annual “Tell Us Something Good” AWARD!
 Share an experience with your child’s teacher/school that

 highlights their welcoming attitude and enthusiasm in working with families to create a positive experience for students with disabilities and their families.